shotgunsoftware/sg-jira-bridge/README.md

 The shotgunEventDaemon requires the [Shotgun Python API](https://github.com/shotgunsoftware/python-api).
 The trigger requires the [`requests` module](http://docs.python-requests.org).

-We recommend creating a virtual env.
-However, you can skip this if you decide to install the packages globally or from your existing library.

-The easiest way to install the required packages is using `pip` or `pipenv`.
+We recommend [setting up a virtual environment](https://docs.python-guide.org/dev/virtualenvs/) for doing testing.
+You may install the required packages using `pip` or `pipenv`.

 #### pip